Restoring native woodland in Glen Affric

 Glen Affric is one of Scotland’s most beautiful glens.
 It has been described as a ‘national treasure’, and is home to an amazing variety of species and habitats.

 The woodland is one of the best examples of the Caledonian pinewood that once covered much of Scotland.
 Today, the whole glen is protected as a National Nature Reserve.

 It’s no accident that Glen Affric has such special woodland.
 We’ve been leading the way in conserving it for more than half a century.

 Preserving a national treasure

-Glen Affric’s ancient woodland became part of the National Forest Estate in 1951.
+Glen Affric’s ancient woodland became part of Scotland's national forests in 1951.
 Since then, foresters, deer managers and volunteers have carried out a huge amount of conservation work.

 We have helped create pinewood reserves, managed the deer and removed more than 1,400 hectares of non-native conifers.
 Some areas have been thinned to encourage natural regeneration – but we’ve also planted more than 500,000 new trees.